jun9303/jun9303.github.io/_pages/about_me.md

 # RESEARCH AREAS

-- **Aerosciences**: Aerospace Design and Hydrodynamic Instability Analyses over Complex Topologies with Coupled Heat and Mass Transfer
+- **Aerosciences**: Aerospace Design and Hydrodynamic Instability Analyses over Various Topologies with Coupled Heat and Mass Transfer
 - **Scientific Computing**: High-Fidelity Numerical Methods and Efficient AI/ML Optimization Schemes for Nonlinear or Turbulent Systems
 - **Flows in the Human Environment**: Multi-Scale Engineering Flow Applications for Environmental Sustainability and Safety